When it comes to website analytics tools, many marketers immediately think of Google Analytics—and only Google Analytics.

 ChartBeat is another tool for businesses who are actively publishing content on their website.
-It looks at how people interact with the content and shows how many are on any given page in real time.
+It looks at user behavior and how people interact with the content and shows how many are on any given page in real time.

-Their tools can help you understand important key metrics which will monitor visitor engagement in real time.
+Their tools can help you understand important key metrics which will monitor real-time data on visitor engagement in real time.